-Today, we are seeing the biggest global shift in advertising since the emergence of TV run ads in favour of native advertising.
+Today, we are seeing the biggest global shift in advertising since the emergence of TV run ads in favor of native advertising.
 It is been predicted that in the next 4 years, advertisers will transfer 25% of their dedicated marketing budget into native advertising.
-To put it simply, native advertising is gaining ground in terms of popularity, and is showing better results in terms of the CTR for small and large businesses alike.
+To put it simply, native advertising is gaining ground in terms of popularity and is showing better results in terms of the CTR for small and large businesses alike.

 Benefits of native advertising

 - They are relevant.
 With native ads, even though selling a service or product is the ultimate goal, they still provide relevant and educational content for its target audience.
-It is an ad focused on customer experience.
+It is an ad focused on the customer experience.
 So long as the ad is relevant and interesting to the viewer, the target audience will remain engaged.

 - Users engage with native ads.
 Many users are perfectly happy to engage in native advertising, as long as the content remains relevant and entertaining.
-Native ads do well because they don’t interrupt the users experience, which users can appreciate.
+Native ads do well because they don’t interrupt the user's experience, which users can appreciate.
 If you want to attract more customers to your site, native ads have a way of attracting high-quality visitors with a high level of interest in your content.
 According to Sharethrough, users spend as much time viewing native ads as much as they view editorial content.
 All-in-all, native ads attract audiences with real interest.

 - They are effective.
 Native ads generate a higher click through rate than any other type of online advertising.
 Because it is non-intrusive, it does not suffer in the same way as traditional advertising, which is being afflicted by growing rates of banner blindness.
-Today, native advertising is considered the ad format of choice for millennial, where native ads reportedly increase the likelihood of your target market completing a purchase by 38%.
+Today, native advertising is considered the ad format of choice for millennials, where native ads reportedly increase the likelihood of your target market completing a purchase by 38%.

 Back to you